Pristinamycin

 The pristinamycin biosynthetic gene cluster is the largest antibiotic supercluster known so far, with a size of ~210 kb, wherein the PI and PII biosynthetic genes are not clustered individually but are scattered across the complete sequence region.
 Furthermore, this biosynthetic gene region is interrupted by a cryptic type II PKS gene cluster.

-Clinical use
+Medical use

 Despite the macrolide component, it is effective against erythromycin-resistant staphylococci and streptococci.
 It is active against methicillin-resistant Staphylococcus aureus (MRSA).
 Its usefulness for severe infections, however, may be limited by the lack of an intravenous formulation owing to its poor solubility.
 Nevertheless, it is sometimes used as an alternative to rifampicin+fusidic acid or linezolid for the treatment of MRSA.

 The lack of an intravenous formulation led to the development of the pristinamycin-derivative quinupristin/dalfopristin (i.e., Synercid), which may be administered intravenously for more severe MRSA infections.